-Assessment: The lecture grade is composed of four exams, each worth 50 points.
-There is an optional, 50 point, comprehensive final that can replace the lowest of the four exams.
-Questions will be based on notes that you take and material presented in lecture.
+Assessment: The lecture grade is composed of four exams (tentative) plus a comprehensive final.
+Each exam will be worth 100 points.
+Questions will be based on material covered in lecture and in my notes.
 Any questions concerning grading should be brought to Dr. Uyeno's attention NO LATER than one week following return of the exam.
-Weekly WileyPLUS quizzes will be assigned online and will count as 10% of your final grade.
-Each person is required to have WileyPLUS access and will be expected to routinely monitor their course calendar for assignments.
-I reserve the right to give unannounced quizzes to ensure that everyone is on time, attending class, and keeping up with lecture material.
+I also will occasionally give unannounced quizzes to ensure that everyone is on time, attending class, and keeping up with lecture material.
 NO make-up lecture exams or quizzes will be given for any reason.
 Should you miss an exam, you may take the comprehensive final to replace the missed exam grade.
+Lecture assignments will also be given via WileyPLUS course management software.
+Each person is required to have access and will be expected to routinely monitor their course calendar for assignments.